operio-dev/operio-whitepaper/docs/02_market_problem.md

 **Post-Pandemic Digital Transformation Budgets**: Organizations allocated massive budgets for digital transformation during COVID-19, but most of these initiatives have underdelivered because the available solutions weren't designed for post-pandemic business realities.

-**C-Suite Recognition of ERP as Competitive Differentiator**: The pandemic demonstrated that operational agility isn't just nice to have—it's existential.
+**C-Suite Recognition of ERP as Competitive Differentiator**: The pandemic demonstrated that operational agility isn't just nice to have, it's existential.
 CEOs now understand that their ERP system is either enabling competitive advantage or creating competitive vulnerability.

 **Workforce Expectations Evolution**: Employees who became accustomed to consumer-grade AI interfaces during remote work are no longer willing to tolerate 1990s-era enterprise software interfaces.
 Talent retention increasingly depends on providing modern technology experiences.